mSvcBench/muBench/Docs/Manual.md

    ]
 }
 ```

 In this case, microservice `s0` has two groups of external-services consisting of microservices `s24` and `s28` that are called in parallel.
 In turn, `s28` has two groups of external-services consisting of the microservices `s6` and `s20`.
 Consequently, the sequence of the called microservices is: `s0`-->`s24,s28`, then `s28`-->`s6,s20`.

-#### Alibaba-derived traces
+#### Alibaba-Derived Traces

-In the `examples` directory, there is the `Alibaba` folder with a collection of applications obtained from processing the real Alibaba [traces](https://github.com/alibaba/clusterdata/tree/master/cluster-trace-microservices-v2021), in the same directory we can find the Matlab scripts used for the processing of the traces.
+In the `Examples` directory, there is the `Alibaba` folder with a collection of applications obtained from processing the real Alibaba [traces](https://github.com/alibaba/clusterdata/tree/master/cluster-trace-microservices-v2021), in the same directory we can find the Matlab scripts used for the processing of the traces.
-To use these applications, first, we need to unzip the [trace-mbench.zip](#ExamplesAlibaba/trace-mbench.zip) file inside the `ExamplesAlibaba` directory.
+To use these applications, first, we need to unzip the [trace-mbench.zip](../Examples/Alibaba/trace-mbench.zip) file inside the `Examples/Alibaba` directory.
 As a result of this operation, we obtain the `trace-mbench` directory within two folders: `par` and `seq`.

 ```zsh
 muBench/